SysKitTeam/docs-spdockit/product-updates/spdockit-8-release-note.md

 ---
-title: SPDocKit 8 — Release Note
-description: >-
-  This article describes the new features, improvements, and bug fixes that are delivered in SPDocKit 8.
+description: This article describes the new features, improvements, and bug fixes that are delivered in SPDocKit 8.
-author: Igor Mesarić
-date: 10/05/2018
 ---

 # SPDocKit 8